LaunchCodeEducation/lchs/src/chapters/booleans-and-conditionals/truth-tables.rst

 .. admonition:: Tip

-   Using parentheses is not always necessary, but they make a BIG difference when someone else has to read your code.
-As a best practice, use ``()`` to improve the look of your expressions!
+   Using parentheses is not always necessary, but they make a BIG difference when someone else reads your code.
+As a best practice, use parentheses to make your code easier to read:

    ``x * 5 >= 10 and y - 6 <= 20``